nathanmacinnes/pretendr/README.md

 * A class mocking interface would be nice.
 There're a few issues to work out before that can happen though.
 * I've just implemented including properties in the prototype chain in the mocks.
-You can do this by passing `true` as the second argument to `Mockery`.
+You can do this by passing `true` as the second argument to `pretendr`.
 There is huge potential for bugs in this though, because the implementation is crude, so it needs to be made more robust.